folucode/mock-league/README.md

 ## Description

 This project is an api that serves up fixtures of matches in a **“Mock Premier League”**, it is a curation of fictional teams and fixtures between them.
-You could compare it to being a fictional league.
+You could compare it to being a fictional league and you can access the API with this [link](https://mock-league-api.herokuapp.com/ "Mock League API").

 ## API features